 to finding out whether you have any changes in your genes that may be passed on to

 your children.
 Here are some reasons to have this test:

 To help diagnose or plan treatment for a disease

 To find out your risk of developing a disease you may have inherited

-To find out whether you carry genes that may pass a disease to your children
+To find out whether you carry a genetic change that may be passed onto your children

 To find out whether your unborn child may have a genetic problem

 To diagnose a genetic problem in a newborn or young child